laminlabs/lamin-blog/docs/lamin.md

 > There are three kinds of lies: lies, damned lies, and statistics. -- [Mark Twain (1907)](https://en.wikipedia.org/wiki/Lies,_damned_lies,_and_statistics) <br>
 > A huge amount of effort is spent cleaning data to get it ready for analysis. -- [Hadley Wickham (2014)](https://www.jstatsoft.org/article/view/v059i10)

 But only since everybody started to delegate work to agents they have become painful for a large number of people: Untraceable agentic results cannot be trusted.
 Agents burn tokens, make mistakes, or fail entirely if unable to efficiently access data.
-Changes made by agents have a strong need for review.

 > The bottleneck for biological agents is the absence of a layer for querying biological data. -- [Laura Luebbert (2026)](https://www.anthropic.com/research/agents-in-biology)

-These fundamental problems are particularly severe in the life sciences due to its many different data formats, complex data geenration processes, the high number of concepts needed to define measurements and parametrize datasets across modalities -- it's not just tokens or pixels or a few simple metrics as in other domains -- and the related need for interactive human or agentic analyses, producing non-deterministic data flow.
+And changes made by agents have a strong need for review.
+These fundamental problems are particularly severe in the life sciences due to its many different data formats, complex data generation processes, the high number of concepts needed to define measurements and parametrize datasets across modalities -- it's not just tokens or pixels or a few simple metrics as in other domains -- and the related need for interactive human or agentic analyses, producing non-deterministic data flow.

 <div style="text-align: center">
 <img width="800px" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/VFFgFdAlJnssyOdk0001.svg" style="padding: 0;">